3-degenerate induced subgraph of a planar graph: Introduction

 Alon, Kahn, and Seymour~\cite{aks} initiated the study of maximum $d$-degenerate induced subgraphs in a general graph and proposed the problem on planar graphs.
 We study maximum $d$-degenerate induced subgraphs of planar graphs.
 For a non-negative integer $d$ and a graph $G$, let

 Let us review known bounds for $\bar\alpha_d$.
 Suppose that $G=(V,E)$ is a planar graph.
 For $d\ge 5$, trivially we have $\bar\alpha_d=1$ because planar graphs are $5$-degenerate.

 For $d=0$, a $0$-degenerate graph has no edges and therefore $\alpha_0(G)$ is the size of a maximum independent set of $G$.
 By the Four Colour Theorem, $G$ has an independent set $I$ with $|I|\ge\abs{V(G)}/4$.
-This bound is tight since $\alpha_0(K_4)=1$.
-Therefore $\bar\alpha_0=1/4$.
+Both $K_4$ and $C_8^2$ witness that $\bar\alpha_0\le 1/4$, so $\bar\alpha_0=1/4$.
 In 1968, Erd\H{o}s (see~\cite{Berge}) asked whether this bound could be proved without the Four Colour Theorem.
 This question still remains open.
 In 1976, Albertson~\cite{Albertson1976} showed that $\bar\alpha_0 \ge 2/9$ independently of the Four Colour Theorem.
 This bound was improved to $\bar\alpha_0 \ge 3/{13}$ independently of the Four Colour Theorem by Cranston and Rabern in 2016~\cite{Cranston}.